The tidal evolution of satellite galaxies in cosmological simulations: insights from COLIBRE: Fates of satellites

 \subsection{Stellar-to-subhalo mass ratio evolution}

 Tidal stripping preferentially removes the extended DM halo before affecting the centrally concentrated stellar component.
-This differential mass loss leads to an increase in the stellar-to-subhalo mass ratio, $\xi \equiv m_{*}/m_{\rm{sub}}$.
-We define the tidal ``amplification'' factor $\mathcal{A}$, as $\xi$ normalized by its initial value:
+This differential mass loss leads to an increase in the stellar-to-subhalo mass ratio, $\xi \equiv m_{*}/m_{\rm{tot}}$.
+We define the tidal ``amplification'' factor $\mathcal{A}$, as $\xi$ normalized by $\xi_0=m_{*,\rm peak} / m_{\rm tot, peak}$, which is the peak stellar-to-subhalo ratio (note that they are measured at their respective peak values):

 where we used the Eq.~\eqref{eq:He26} in the last step.
 This equation describes how efficiently a satellite can ``concentrate'' its baryons relative to its DM as it undergoes stripping.